-14. Question: Above and beyond the details of the experiential learning opportunity and embedded project, are there other things I should discuss with my proposed host partner organization that will help pave the way for a high-quality fellowship experience?
+- 14. Question: Above and beyond the details of the experiential learning opportunity and embedded project, are there other things I should discuss with my proposed host partner organization that will help pave the way for a high-quality fellowship experience?
 Response: Yes.
-Here are a few recommendations:

-Professional development that accelerates career readiness and ability to make an impact is a key aspect of the HSI Fellowship program, and the "Quality of the host partner organization's and academic institution's training, supervision and mentorship" is one of four core peer review criteria upon which your application will be assessed.
-We encourage you to meet jointly with your proposed health system and academic supervisors to discuss professional development and mentorship opportunities.

-With embedded, partnered research, it is good practice to discuss intellectual property, conflict resolution, confidentiality of information, publication policies, and acknowledgements and authorship up front.
-CIHR's intellectual property policy is that intellectual property is governed by the institutional policies.

-- For post-doctoral applicants, we encourage you to discuss potential academic supervisors with expertise that is complementary to the focus of the embedded project, and that you discuss strategies for co-mentorship (e.g., regular meetings that involve the fellow, health system supervisor and academic supervisor). - CIHR recommends that if the host partner organization is not a CIHR Eligible Institution (i.e., eligible to receive and administer the CIHR funds), that it set up an agreement with the fellow's academic institution and transfer its 30% to the university to administer (along with the CIHR 70% portion of the funds).
-A preliminary discussion to ensure the organization has a mechanism to transfer the funds, if the fellowship is funded, is recommended. - 15.
-Question: What qualifies as an eligible host partner organization?

-Response: The Eligibility section of the funding opportunity defines "health system or related host partner organization" as follows: A health system or related host partner organization may be a public, private for-profit, not-for-profit or Indigenous health organization at the local, regional, provincial/territorial, or federal/national level (e.g., national health or health-related organization, Indigenous health organization [community-based or other], ministry of health, hospital, health authority, quality council, public health organization, health charity, consulting firm undertaking health or health-related work, pharmaceutical company, health-related professional association or university-affiliated hospitals).
-A health system or related host partner organization is defined as an organization that contributes to: direct service delivery; mandated quality monitoring; the development of policy or programs that affects the health of individuals, populations and/or the health system; the development, provision or evaluation of technologies/products/services; or consulting services aimed at improving health outcomes and/or health system effectiveness and efficiency.
-This year, with the addition of a pilot international stream, eligible international health system host partner organizations are those featured in the Partner Linkage Tool.
+Here are a few recommendations: - Professional development that accelerates career readiness and ability to make an impact is a key aspect of the HSI Fellowship program, and the "Quality of the host partner organization's and academic institution's training, supervision and mentorship" is one of four core peer review criteria upon which your application will be assessed.
+We encourage you to meet jointly with your proposed health system and academic supervisors to discuss professional development and mentorship opportunities. - With embedded, partnered research, it is good practice to discuss intellectual property, conflict resolution, confidentiality of information, publication policies, and acknowledgements and authorship up front.
+CIHR's intellectual property policy is that intellectual property is governed by the institutional policies. - For post-doctoral applicants, we encourage you to discuss potential academic supervisors with expertise that is complementary to the focus of the embedded project, and that you discuss strategies for co-mentorship (e.g., regular meetings that involve the fellow, health system supervisor and academic supervisor). - CIHR recommends that if the host partner organization is not a CIHR Eligible Institution (i.e., eligible to receive and administer the CIHR funds), that it set up an agreement with the fellow's academic institution and transfer its 30% to the university to administer (along with the CIHR 70% portion of the funds).
+A preliminary discussion to ensure the organization has a mechanism to transfer the funds, if the fellowship is funded, is recommended. - host partner organization" as follows: A health system or related host partner organization may be a public, private for-profit, not-for-profit or Indigenous health organization at the local, regional, provincial/territorial, or federal/national level (e.g., national health or health-related organization, Indigenous health organization [community-based or other], ministry of health, hospital, health authority, quality council, public health organization, health charity, consulting firm undertaking health or health-related work, pharmaceutical company, health-related professional association).
+A health system or related host partner organization is defined as an organization that contributes to: direct service delivery; mandated quality monitoring; the organization that contributes to: direct service delivery; mandated quality monitoring; the development of policy or programs that affects the health of individuals, populations and/or the health system; the development, provision or evaluation of technologies/products/services; or consulting services aimed at improving health outcomes and/or health system effectiveness and efficiency.
 While universities and university-based research institutes may be integrated into the function of health system partner organizations, they are not eligible host partner organizations in this funding opportunity.
 Similarly, CIHR-funded entities (e.g., networks, teams) are not eligible host partner organizations.
 Please refer to host partner resource page for a list of organizations that have expressed interest in hosting trainees.
 The list is not exhaustive; applicants may also approach organizations that are not on the list.